BoevaLab/MasterTF/README.md

 Optional :

 You can get a Protein-Protein Interaction file from STRING, and have it in the same format as 9606.protein.links.full.v10.5.filtered.txt.
 By setting the "-p" parameter to this file, and the "-n" parameter to True, the pipeline can now take into account non-direct TF binding to the DNA.

+Outputs :

+In the outputDir folder :

+.gexf files, corresponding to the best cliques.
+Those files can be visualized using different softwares like Gephi https://gephi.org/.

+.summary.bed file, corresponding to all motifs found and their scores.
+This file can be visualized using IGV https://software.broadinstitute.org/software/igv/.

+In the imgDir folder (-m parameter) :

+6 .png files, corresponding to the 3 scores calculated for the cliques (means of outscore, autolink score and interconnectivity), and their distributions.